jgehrcke/goeffel/README.md

-interactive usage (whereas we were looking for a robust measurement program which can be pointed at a process and then be left unattended for a significant while) and there does not seem to be a decent approach towards persisting the collected time series data on disk for later inspection (`cpustat` seems to be able to write a binary file when using `-cpuprofile` but it is a little unclear what this file contains and how to analyze the data).
+interactive usage (whereas we were looking for a robust measurement program which can be pointed at a process and then be left unattended for a significant while) and there does not seem to be a decent approach towards persisting the collected time series data on disk for later inspection (it seems to be able to write a binary file when using `-cpuprofile` but it is a little unclear what this file contains and how to analyze the data).

-The program [psrecord](https://github.com/astrofrog/psrecord) (which effectively wraps [psutil](https://psutil.readthedocs.io/en/latest/)) has the same fundamental idea as this code here; it however does not have a clear separation of concerns between persisting the data to disk, performing the measurement itself, and plotting the data, rendering it not production-ready for our concerns.
+The program [psrecord](https://github.com/astrofrog/psrecord) (which effectively wraps [psutil](https://psutil.readthedocs.io/en/latest/)) has a similar fundamental idea as Messer; it however does not have a clear separation of concerns between persisting the data to disk, performing the measurement itself, and plotting the data, making it too error-prone and not production-ready.

 ### Measurands (columns, and their units)